gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For complete details on the '`maven-publish`' plugin, check out the [user guide chapter](userguide/publishing-maven.html) as well as the
 [DSL reference](dsl/org.gradle.api.publish.maven.MavenPublication.html).

+### New gradle property 'org.gradle.parallel'

+New Gradle property can be used to configure your [build environment](userguide/build_environment.html#sec:gradle_configuration_properties).
+The incubating parallel build execution can now be configured in a persistent fashion:

+    //gradle.properties file
+    org.gradle.parallel=true

 #### Choose a software component to publish

 Gradle 1.5 includes the concept of a Software Component, which defines something that can be produced by a Gradle project, like a Java Library or a Web Application.